hippopotamuspal/MachineLearningProject/README.md

 Link to repository: https://github.com/hippopotamuspal/MachineLearningProject

 ### Step-by-Step Process-
 1. Data Import and Initial Cleaning:
 We imported out data through a csv file.
 We replaced various values in multiple collumns.
 There were various values such as "?" and replaced them to become "Unknown".
-We also had to strip and lower the values to help clean the values.
+We also had to strip and lower the values to help clean the values if they had any leading or spaces towards the end.

 2. Date Formatting and Sorting: